Calluna vulgaris [kal-LOO-nuh, vul-GAIR-iss] is the sole species encompassing the Calluna genus.

 The ideal pH in the soil is between 4.5 and 5.5.

-Use peat moss to alkaline soil to raise the acidity.
+Use peat moss in alkaline soil to raise the acidity.

-Transplanting should be done carefully as the plants have shallow root systems.
+Transplanting heather plants should be done carefully as the plants have shallow root systems.

 Start by digging a hole twice as wide and half as deep as the root ball.